We use our proprietary methodology to produce these rankings. Learn more →

 Health Educator

-While schools do offer access to the nurse, students need to be taught at least the basic rudimentary facts about getting and maintaining healthcare and health insurance, which can be a confusing process to an expensive and ever-changing system.
+Students need to be taught at least the basic rudimentary facts about getting and maintaining health insurance, which can be a confusing process to an expensive and ever-changing system.

 Schools should keep up with the changes to healthcare and inform their students accordingly.
 Not every healthcare situation can be covered in class, however, certain broad-stroke generalities about the law and the policy holder's rights can be taught, which cut across all aspects and differing healthcare providers.